cirruz/open-insurance/README.md

 * Comply with national customer regulations.

 # Customer API
-* Create quote a account.
+* Create a quote account.
 * Get customer agreements and documents.
 * Create a payment agreement.
-* Merge a quote account with exsisting accounts
+* Merge a quote account with an exsisting account.
 * Grant and revoke accounts access to
   * other personal parties like relatives
   * staff or 3. party organizational like insurance partners, brokers